udacity/CarND-Extended-Kalman-Filter-Project/ide_profiles/xcode/README.md

 Then you would need to add `cmake` to a command line.
 To do so for the current session, execute the following command: `PATH="/Applications/CMake.app/Contents/bin":"$PATH"`.

-Finally, to generate Xcode IDE profile, execute the following command in the current directory: `cmake -G "Xcode" ../..`.
+Finally, to generate Xcode IDE profile, navigate to the directory of this README and execute the following command: `cmake -G "Xcode" ../..`.

 ```
 MacBook-Pro:xcode denyskrut$ PATH="/Applications/CMake.app/Contents/bin":"$PATH"